-Get an expert on your side to provide you the information you need to make the wise decisions that guide you and your association towards an improved future.
+Get an expert on your side to provide you the information you need to navigate towards an improved future.
 We can help by preparing your Reserve Study update, ensuring your Reserve Fund Strength is calculated correctly and a Funding Plan is custom-prepared for your association.
 Enlist the support of a team who has prepared over 60,000 Reserve Studies for clients in all 50 states over the last 30+ years!
 Launch a free online proposal request by clicking here.
 Or click here to see our network of offices across the country (serving clients in all 50 states!).

-\\Note: This course is approved for continuing education credit by:
+Note: This course is approved for continuing education credit by: